stormsson/web_tester/README.md

 ## Installation

-The tester relies on a Docker image that can be built with `docker build -t webtester:latest ./docker`
+The tester relies on a Docker image that can be built with `docker build -t webtester:latest .`

 ## Usage

+Run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py -h` in order to see all available options

 ### Create a test session
 1) create a `suite.yml` file, structured as the example provided `suite_example.yml`
-2) run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py` from your project dir
+2) run `docker run --rm -ti -v $(pwd):/app webtester:latest` from your project dir

 by default the run only checks request validators, if you need to enable selenium testing run
 2) run `docker run --rm -ti -v $(pwd):/app webtester:latest python main.py --selenium`